Cougars vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Houston vs Auburn Betting Records & Stats

-- The moneyline for this contest implies a 71.4% chance of a victory for the Cougars.
+- The Cougars have a 71.4% chance to win this game based on the implied probability of the moneyline.

 - The Tigers have been listed as an underdog of +200 or more on two occasions this season and lost both games.

-- Oddsmakers have implied with the moneyline set for this matchup that Auburn has a 33.3% chance of pulling out a win.
+- The moneyline set for this matchup implies Auburn has a 33.3% chance of coming away with a victory in the contest.

 Houston vs. Auburn Over/Under Stats